davidfinlayson/mb_transform/README.md

 mb_transform
 ============

-Develop a small 3D transformation library for MB System
+A small 3D transformation library for MB System

 A simple coodinate transformation library for MB System.
 This library is designed to perform the simple affine transformations needed during the